-Between 64 and 128 tonnes of laboratory plastic is generated by UBC researchers each year.
+An estimated 128 tonnes of laboratory plastic is generated by researchers on UBC's Point Grey campus each year.

 Sign up for the Lab Plastics Recycling Program to help your lab divert plastic from the landfill.
 Registration is simple and the time commitment is minimal.

 To participate, your laboratory must be located on UBC's Point Grey campus and recycle within UBC's waste jurisdiction.
 Laboratories at the UBC Hospital recycle through a different waste jurisdiction and unfortunately are not eligible for the program.

 - Coordinate the one-time collection of bins and program materials for your lab from Chemistry Stores

 - Notify co-workers and create awareness about the program and its guidelines